Skip to main content

 How to use this calculator

-1. 01Measure the length and width of your home’s footprint at ground level.
-Use the longest exterior dimensions of the area covered by the roof.
+1. 01Measure length and width of the home’s footprint at ground level.
+Use the longest exterior dimensions of the area the roof covers.

 4. 04Read the results.
 Total Roof Area is the surface you need to cover.
-Roofing Squares is that number rounded up to the nearest 100 sq ft, since most materials are sold by the square.
+Roofing Squares is that number rounded up to the nearest 100 sq ft (9.3 m²), since most materials are sold by the square.

 Understanding the math